 Varicose Vein Treatments

 Endovascular laser venous treatment (ELVT)—also called endovenous ablation—is a painless procedure developed by interventional radiologists that uses radiofrequency or laser energy to close abnormal veins.
 With a 98 percent success rate, the long-term results of EVLT are equal to or better than results for surgery (such as vein stripping), microphlebectomy (the removal of a large or medium sized varicose vein through a tiny incision in the leg), and sclerotherapy.
-EVLT causes little-to-no post-procedure pain and leaves no scarring.
+EVLT causes little-to-no post-procedure pain or scarring.
 This procedure is most effective for large veins that are relatively straight.

 We perform EVLT in our interventional radiology suite.
-Before the procedure we will apply a local anesthetic to the area of the leg we are treating.
-Using ultrasound guidance, we will then insert a tiny fiber-optic probe into the varicose vein through a catheter.
+Using ultrasound guidance, we insert a tiny fiber-optic probe into the varicose vein through a catheter.
 This probe transmits laser energy to the affected vein.
 The laser energy kills the diseased tissue in the varicose vein, causing the vein to close and eventually be reabsorbed by the body.
-Once we have treated the entire vein we will remove the probe.
 The procedure usually takes between 45 minutes to one hour, and you will see results over the following weeks and months.

 Are there any risks?